E*Trade reports 4th-quarter profit after 2012 loss

-NEW YORK (Reuters) - One year after hiring a new chief executive to help it recover from a near brush with bankruptcy, E*Trade Financial Corp (ETFC.O) said it earned $57.9 million in the fourth quarter, reversing a year-earlier loss, as clients revved up trading while costs for bad loans fell.
+NEW YORK, Jan 23 (Reuters) - One year after hiring a new chief executive to help it recover from a near brush with bankruptcy, E*Trade Financial Corp said it earned $57.9 million in the fourth quarter, reversing a year-earlier loss, as clients revved up trading while costs for bad loans fell.

 The New York-based company on Thursday reported a profit of 20 cents a share, the most in seven quarters.
 Analysts, on average, estimated 19 cents, according to Thomson Reuters I/B/E/S.